 Sir James MacMillan is currently presenting a Radio 4 series on the religious faith of four composers: Tallis, Wagner, Elgar and Bernstein.
-If the BBC has the good sense to make another season, then he’s planning to do a programme on Beethoven.
+If the BBC has the good sense to make another season, then he’s planning to do a program on Beethoven.
 But you don’t have to wait to hear his fascinating reflections on the great man: just listen to this exhilarating episode of Holy Smoke.

 About the show

 The most important and controversial topics in world religion, thoroughly dissected by a range of high profile guests.
 Presented by Damian Thompson.

 Pope Francis renewed his campaign against the Latin Mass this month, permitting his liturgy chief Archbishop Arthur Roche to issue all manner of threats to clergy celebrating the ancient liturgy.
 This “clarification” has been greeted with horror by bishops around the world, including many who aren’t keen on the old rite.
 This episode of Holy […]

 Say what you like about Pope Francis, but he’s incapable of giving a boring in-flight interview.
 Last Wednesday, coming back from Hungary and Slovakia, he was asked about the problem of pro-abortion Catholic politicians receiving Holy Communion.
 He immediately launched into a ferocious denunciation of abortion, describing it as homicide, saying there was no middle […]